estrellar/libSSE-php/README.md

 	$sse = new SSE();

-	$sse->exec_limit = 10; //the execution time of the loop in seconds.
+	$sse->set('exec_limit', 10); //the execution time of the loop in seconds.
 Default: 600.
 Set to 0 to allow the script to run as long as possible.
-	$sse->sleep_time = 1; //The time to sleep after the data has been sent in seconds.
+	$sse->set('sleep_time', 1); //The time to sleep after the data has been sent in seconds.
 Default: 0.5.
-	$sse->client_reconnect = 10; //the time for the client to reconnect after the connection has lost in seconds.
+	$sse->set('client_reconnect', 10); //the time for the client to reconnect after the connection has lost in seconds.
 Default: 1.
-	$sse->use_chunked_encodung = true; //Use chunked encoding.
+	$sse->set('use_chunked_encodung', true); //Use chunked encoding.
 Some server may get problems with this and it defaults to false
-	$sse->keep_alive_time = 600; //The interval of sending a signal to keep the connection alive.
+	$sse->set('keep_alive_time', 600); //The interval of sending a signal to keep the connection alive.
 Default: 300 seconds.
-	$sse->allow_cors = true; //Allow cross-domain access?
+	$sse->set('allow_cors', true); //Allow cross-domain access?
 Default: false.
 If you want others to access this must set to true.
 	?>

 ## Updates